 Many postgraduates want to record other people for study purposes.
-However, even if you feel you’ve got good reasons for wanting to record someone such as a unit coordinator, supervisor, lecturer, tutor, any USyd staff member, or another student; the Surveillance Devices Act 2007 states that it’s against the law in NSW to record someone without their knowledge and consent.
+However, even if you feel you’ve got good reasons for wanting to record someone such as a supervisor, lecturer, tutor, any Usyd staff member, or another student, the Surveillance Devices Act 2007 states that it’s against the law in NSW to record someone without their knowledge and consent.

-Your rights to information are also governed by either federal law or state law, depending on who holds the information you want to access.
+Your rights to information are governed by either federal law or state law, depending on who holds the information you want to access.

-This information is current as at December 2018 and is intended as a guide to the law as it applies to people who live in or are affected by the law as it applies in NSW.
+This information is current as at December 2019 and is intended as a guide to the law as it applies to people who live in or are affected by the law as it applies in NSW.
 It does not constitute legal advice.